Common Purpose grants

-All funding from the council to the VCS aims to achieve outcomes set out in the Common Outcomes Framework (pdf, 463kb).
+All funding from the council to the VCS aims to achieve outcomes set out in the Common Outcomes Framework (PDF, 776kb).

-There is a forward plan (pdf, 715kb) of council funding opportunities - both grants and contracts.
+There is a forward plan (PDF, 762kb) of council funding opportunities - both grants and contracts.

-If your organisation needs the council to support for an application to another funder, we've produced some guidelines (pdf, 215kb) for how the council will decide whether to endorse an application.
+If your organisation needs council support for an application to another funder, we've produced some guidelines for how the council will decide whether to endorse an application.
+(PDF, 227kb)

 Other useful websites

 Common Outcomes Framework

 The Southwark Common Outcomes Framework (PDF, 776kb) will be reviewed as a new Funding Prospectus is developed during spring/summer 2022.
 The existing framework sets out outcomes for how Southwark’s communities can be safer, healthier, more engaged, greener and more vibrant.